resurvenge/Windw/README.md

 ```
 ## Creating window topbars and window titles

-* To create a topbar you will need to do the ``lua window.topbar`` function in your love2d draw function
+* To create a topbar you will need to do the ``window.topbar`` function in your love2d draw function

 ```lua